ywkim/omgpt/README.md

 ## Community

-We believe that a strong community is key to the success of OMGpt Shell.
-We encourage you to join our Discord server where you can ask questions, share your experiences, and connect with other OMGpt Shell users.
+One of the goals of the OMGpt project is to foster a community of users and contributors.
+We believe that community feedback and collaboration is key to creating a versatile and user-friendly shell.

+We strongly encourage all users of OMGpt Shell to share their usage cases and experiences.
+Did you use OMGpt Shell to automate a tedious task?
+Have you come up with an ingenious command that you'd like to share?
+We'd love to hear about it!

+Our community mainly communicates via Discord.
+Our server is a place for you to share your experiences, ask questions, and get help with any issues you might encounter.
+It's also a place where you can share your own ideas and contributions to the project.

+We're excited to hear about the diverse ways in which you are using OMGpt Shell, and we believe that sharing these experiences can help make OMGpt Shell even better.
+Join our Discord server and become part of the OMGpt Shell community!

-Join our Discord community [here](https://discord.gg/your-discord-invite-link).
+- Join our Discord server: [here](https://discord.gg/yxp9v2Nf)

-Please remember to be respectful and considerate of others in the community.
-We look forward to seeing you there!

 ## License